 - Call Campus Safety (414-382-6911) They will assess the situation and complete an Incident Report.
 If a student is cooperative, they will refer the student to Student Affairs.
 If the student is combative, they will call the Milwaukee Police Department.
 If the student is medically unstable, they will call 911.
 If the student insists upon driving, the Milwaukee Police Department will be called. - Call the Police If there is evidence of drugs or if a student's behavior is disruptive to the community and directly traceable to the use of alcohol or other controlled substances, Campus Safety may call the Milwaukee Police Department and complete an Incident Report. - 3.
 Room Entry and Inspection College Officials, with permission from the Assistant Director of Residence Life, Director of Residence Life, or the Assistant Dean of Students have the right to enter and inspect student rooms and property for the purpose of inspection and repair, inspection if suspicion of illegal activities exists, preservation of health and safety, and recovery of college owned property.
 The Dean of Students reserves the right to inspect college property if suspicion of illegal activities exists. - 4.
 Sanctions Sanctions will be imposed for policy violations.
-Additional information on sanctions can be found under Student Code of Conduct: Process & Sanctioning Guide and the Residence Hall Handbook.
+Additional information on sanctions can be found at SANCTIONS and RESIDENCE HALL HANDBOOK.
 Alverno College reserves the right to contact parents or guardians of students who violate the Policy on Alcohol and Other Drug Use.
 Sanctions may include, but are not limited to: - a.
 Community Service Sanctions - b.
 Educational Sanction - c.
 Reflection Paper - d.
 Monetary Fines - e.
 Termination of employment - f.
-Dismissal from the Residence Hall and/or College
+Dismissal from the Residence Hall and/or College projected effects of illegal, irresponsible consumption on the individual student and our college community.